 Notes

-• Use the ultimate finish to close up the amigurumi.
+- Use the ultimate finish to neatly close up your amigurumi.

 Crochet Pattern